pickware/scs-commander/README.md

 `scs-commander changelog -l <language, e.g. "en"> <path_to_plugin_zip_file>`

 You can also get complied HTML (which is the same as used by the `upload` command) by setting `--html`.
+If no `language` is provided, the english changelog is returned.

 ## License